sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 8:10am, final preparations before the final leg.
 Hayfever tablets all round.
 Lots of water filling, lots of tinkering.
 Can't wait to see what Paris is all about! 🗼

 8:25am, still tinkering, Chris and I questioning our relationship while we wait to start.

+9:15am, set off a while back.
+Just recovering at the top of today's big climb.
+9% gradient according to Anneke 😬.

+10:00am, first nature stop.
+Sticking together more and more, 25km seen off with a good effort from everyone.